earthly/website/blog/_posts/2021-03-12-on-yaml-discussions.md

 ## DHALL is Strange
 [AndyC](https://lobste.rs/s/1nxt6g/intercal_yaml_other_horrible#c_pc0dt6) thought that Dhall was not the right answer to the YAML problem:

 > I agree with the problem, but disagree with the solution.
-Total languages don’t give you any useful engineering properties, but lack of side effects do (and Dhall also offers that).
+Total languages don't give you any useful engineering properties, but lack of side effects do (and Dhall also offers that).
 >
 > From the surface, it seems like HCL, jsonnet, and Cue, are just as suitable as Dhall, and probably more familiar (to varying degrees).